How School Kills Wonder: NASA's Forgotten 1968 Study on Education's Silent War Against Creative Genius

 Sir Ken Robinson

-We live in a world that claims to value innovation and original thinking, yet as we move grade through grade, we are indoctrinated out of making unexpected connections between disparate subjects to arrive at creative solutions.
+We live in a world that claims to value innovation and original thinking, yet as we move grade through grade, we are indoctrinated against making unexpected connections between disparate subjects to arrive at creative solutions.

-We are forced to sit still, when we need to be moving.
-To wake up early when we need our sleep.
+We are forced to sit still when we need to be moving.
+We need to wake up early when we need to sleep.
 We are expected to pay attention for long periods of time to learn in one specific style, measured against arbitrary standards using one type of test, in a staid environment, for which we are graded.

 We are forced inside from outside the box.